bats-core/bats-detik/README.md

 You can use it in your own tests.
 Debug traces are stored into **/tmp/detik/**.
 There is one debug file per test file.

-It is recommended to reset this file at beginning of every test file.
+It is recommended to reset this file at the beginning of every test file.

 ```bash
 #!/usr/bin/env bats